Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica customers.

 - Your email account may only be used to store email message.
 It is designed to manage email and should not be used as an ‘online drive’ or ‘dropbox’.
 If you need to save files online you can use the file manager tool in your control panel.

-There are no limits to the number of emails, senders, mailing lists or addresses on our dedicated server solutions.
+- There are no limits to the number of emails, senders, mailing lists or addresses on our Cloud Servers.

 Mailing List Rules

-- Every email list, regardless of size, must be throttled to at least 1 email every 8 seconds.
-Keeping you below the 500 outgoing emails per hour limit.
+- Every email list, regardless of size, must be throttled to at least 1 email every 5 seconds.
+Keeping you below the 1000 outgoing emails per hour limit.
 If your email app/script does not allow you to throttle the number of emails per second, then you must switch to one that does.
 PHPlist is a mailing list application that supports throttling out of the box.
 See How to install PHPlist.
-It is very important that you limit the rate (throttle) outgoing emails sent from your mailing list application, or script to a maximum of 1 email every 8 seconds.
-If you do not throttle, your account will send all your emails in 1 second, putting a massive load on the server.
+It is very important that you limit the rate (throttle) outgoing emails sent from your mailing list application, or script to a maximum of 1 email every 5 seconds.
+If you do not throttle, your account will send all your emails in a seconds, putting a massive load on the server.
 You risk crashing your own site and taking the server offline.
 Of course, we monitor our system around the clock to ensure this never happens.
-If you attempt to send your mailing list without first throttling the outgoing email to 500 per hour, your account will be suspended for high-CPU usage.
+If you attempt to send your mailing list without first throttling the outgoing email to 1000 per hour, your account will be suspended for high-CPU usage.

 - Mailing lists greater than 900 addresses must be sent during off-peak.
 This allows us to balance out the server loads and prevent CPU spikes.
 Off peak times are all day Saturday and Sunday, and between 12AM – 7AM GMT, Monday through Friday.